Pandaqi/Pandaqi-Studio/pandaqi-studio/content/feed-the-beast/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Feed the Beast"
-headerTitle: "Keep the beast satisfied with your food offerings, but be the first to get rid of the entire feast."
 blurb: "Keep the beast satisfied with your strategic offerings of apples, pie or bread.
 Be the first to get rid of your entire food storage."
-blurbShort: "Oh, the dragon wants candy now?
+# blurb: "Oh, the dragon wants candy now?
 It will only release the princess for a slice of pie?
 Time to prepare the right dinner that wins me the game!"
 downloadLink: "https://drive.google.com/drive/folders/1iuOlI1iYqptXn3HZQYIu0x7qy_jmb2aZ"

-color: "black"

 date: 2025-08-26

 difficulty: "kids-can-play"
-categories: ["boardgame", "standard"]
+categories: ["board-game", "standard"]
 genre: ["family", "thematic"]
 tags: ["variable-setup", "move-through-all", "map-selection"]
 themes: ["monsters", "mythology", "fantasy"]